 If there’s something on the ingredients list of a packaged food that you couldn’t buy to use in your own kitchen – or whose name you can’t even pronounce – it’s probably highly processed.

-Say no to those artificially colored, deep-fried potato chips with zero nutritional value.
-Instead, make your own chips.
+- Instead of chips and fries— Make your own.
 You don’t have to stick to potatoes either.
 I’m a huge fan of spicy kale chips, zucchini chips and even sweet baked apple chips.
 Keep these on hand when you need a TV time snack or to nibble on while getting dinner ready.

-For a food that requires so little to make, frozen pizzas are loaded with preservatives, additives and unrecognizable ingredients.
-Instead of keeping a stash in the freezer, try loading up one of these easy doughs, like my coconut crust pizza or cauliflower pizza crust with your favorite toppings.
+- Instead of frozen pizzas — Try one of these easy homemade doughs, like this coconut crust pizza or cauliflower pizza crust with your favorite toppings, such as veggies.
 These are super tasty, come together quickly and you can customize them to your family’s tastes.

-Replace sugary sodas and store-bought juices with homemade drinks that taste great and are good for you, too.
-This anti-inflammatory green juice will boost your body’s natural defenses, while my orange carrot ginger juice is a crowd-pleaser amongst kids – the only difference they’ll notice is how much better this juice tastes.
+- In place of sugary drinks — Replace sugary sodas and store-bought juices with homemade drinks that taste great and are good for you, too.
+This anti-inflammatory green juice will boost your body’s natural defenses, while my orange carrot ginger juice is a crowd-pleaser among kids.

-Sweet treats don’t need to be eliminated entirely, but when there are alternatives that taste this good, there’s no need for ultra-processed versions.
-This chocolate frosting is fantastic atop homemade baked goods – maybe even on this gluten-free chocolate cake!
+- In place of cakes, cookies, muffins — Sweet treats don’t need to be eliminated entirely, but when there are alternatives that taste this good, there’s no need for ultra-processed versions.
+This chocolate frosting is fantastic atop homemade baked goods, maybe even on this gluten-free chocolate cake.